top of page

 Ngā Motu Marine Reserve Society

-I have been involved in EMR since 2011, first as regional coordinator, and now as an EMR Ambassador.
-I am a full time specialist science teacher at Highlands Intermediate in New Plymouth, and as part of this I run a Marine Studies Group.
-This connects learning for me and my tamariki to the best classroom - our moana.
-I also love connecting my students to marine scientists, and strongly advocate for citizen science.
+Pat has been involved in EMR since 2011, first as regional coordinator, and now as an EMR Ambassador.
+He is a full time specialist science teacher at Highlands Intermediate in New Plymouth, and as part of this he runs a Marine Studies Group.
+This connects his students to the best classroom - the moana.
+He also loves connecting students to marine scientists, and strongly advocates for citizen science.

 Based in Taranaki